okinawabob/um/cmis102.md

 - Unsigned Binary addition
 - Signed Binary Addition
 - Convert your name from Unicode to Hexadecimal
+{: .check}

 #### Cyber-Cafe [Optional]

 Post your non-course or course related comments or ramblings here.
 Maybe no one will read them except for me.
 Computers can be frustrating until you realize they are dumb binary machines and with good software we can fix that.
 That is what this course is about; How to write good procedural command line software in a programming language.

+Programming can be fun and frustrating at times too, but a good lucrative career.
+The following video is what my first programming job was like.
+Computers are much better now.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/HtTUsOKjWyQ?wmode=opaque&amp;rel=0" frameborder="0"></iframe>